Moissanite – Everything You Ever Wanted to Know

 HOW DO YOU ENSURE THE PRODUCT AND QUALITY IN THE PRODUCTION OF CREATED MOISSANITE?

 Every moissanite stone is produced within exacting specifications and high quality control standards.
-Most brands we sell have a warranty, with the exception of SUPERNOVA Moissanite and Amora Gem.
-NEO has the most comprehensive warranty, it covers chips and scratches as well as color changes and clouding.
+Our favorite brands all have a warranty.
+NEO Moissanite has the most comprehensive warranty, it covers chips and scratches as well as color changes and clouding.

 WHAT MAKES MOISSANITE “SPARKLE”?
 WHAT CHARACTERISTICS OF MOISSANITE GIVE IT SUCH EXCEPTIONAL BRILLIANCE?

 The Refractive Index (RI) of a gemstone is the most important optical property affecting its potential brilliance (sparkle).
 With an RI of 2.65 – 2.69, moissanite displays more brilliance than diamond (RI 2.42) or any other popular gemstone, such as ruby (RI 1.77) and sapphire (RI 1.77).
 I hear ya, my eyes glazed over a bit there.

 No. And if it does, you grab that warranty card and use it's magical powers to replace your stone.

 HOW IS MOISSANITE GRADED FOR CLARITY?

 Using a 10x jeweler's loupe, each individual jewel is examined for inclusions that may affect its optical performance.

 Some moissanite has needle-like inclusions that are called micropipes.
 They can be seen under magnification, they are not visible to the naked eye.
 Higher quality moissanite has little to no micropipes.
 When the crystal is grown too quickly, stones with more micropipes are the result.